-What are infrared heating systems?
+What are ir heating systems?

 Whereas conventional heating systems use convection to heat rooms, an infrared panel heating system uses radiation.